Source-Python-Dev-Team/Source.Python/addons/source-python/docs/source-python/source/developing/module_tutorials/listeners.rst

     def on_combiner_precache(cache_data_type, model_handle):
         pass

-.. note:: This listener only gets called in CS:GO.
+.. note:: This listener only gets called in CS:GO and Insurgency.

 OnConVarChanged